o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

    create opinions to spend it on.

 3. Outer ring is specific implementation of it.

-## What we do now/before

-essentially a vote by loudness.
-Largely it was 'spamming'<br>
-('twitter storm' over SOPA)

-* inefficient

-* insecure against manipulation (astroturf)

-&rarr; can the 'will of the people' be presented by something that is less 'loudness'?

 <!--<small style="color:#BBB">Still thank the EFF and co for what good they do get quietly!</small> (distracting)-->